kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

 ### Classification jobs

-We define a json interface for a two classification jobs:
+We define a json interface for two classification jobs:

 - a single-class classification job, with name `SINGLE_CLASS_JOB` and three categories `A`, `B` and `C`
 - a multi-class classification job, with name `MULTI_CLASS_JOB` and three categories `D`, `E` and `F`.